folio-org/okapi/doc/guide.md

 in a login pipeline may conclude that the user is already authorized since he comes from a IP address in the secure office, and abort the sequence of events that would lead to a login screen being displayed.

+Although Okapi accepts both HTTP 1.0 and HTTP 1.1 requests, it uses HTTP 1.1 with chunked encoding to make the connections to the modules.

 ### Status Codes